-Advanced Enviro-Septic® is a registered trademark of Presby Environmental Inc.
+Advanced Enviro-Septic[®] is a registered trademark of Presby Environmental Inc.

-IMPORTANT NOTICE: This Manual is intended ONLY for use in designing and installing Presby Environmental's Advanced Enviro-Septic® Wastewater Treatment Systems.
-The processes and design criteria contained herein are based solely on our experience with and testing of Advanced Enviro-Septic®.
+IMPORTANT NOTICE: This Manual is intended ONLY for use in designing and installing Presby Environmental's Advanced Enviro-Septic[®] Wastewater Treatment Systems.
+The processes and design criteria contained herein are based solely on our experience with and testing of Advanced Enviro-Septic[®].
 Substitution of any product is prohibited.
+This Manual sets forth the Manufacturer's recommendations and requirements; designers and installers are responsible for determining and complying with applicable state and/or local regulations.

-© Presby Environmental, Inc. December 2021 All Rights Reserved
+© Presby Environmental, Inc. May 2023 All Rights Reserved